superfly/docs/elixir/advanced-guides/sqlite3.html.md

 -  release_command = "/app/bin/migrate"
 ```

-This step is required because a volume may not be ready once your application release runs, so to fix this we need to run Migrations on
+This step is required because a volume may not be ready once your application release runs, so to fix this we need to run migrations on
-application start.
-This can be accomplished by adding the following line to your `lib/name/application.ex`:
+application start. this can be accomplished by adding the following line to your `lib/name/application.ex:

 ```diff
   @impl true